dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 }
 ```

 Finally, use the `registerRecipes()` function to register our recipe!
-And I'm going to edit the log here as well.

 ```Lua
 bushcraftingActivator:registerRecipes(recipes)